Have you ever met someone who always seems to be in the right place at the right time?

 → About 20 minutes before the bagels are done rising, bring a large, wide-mouthed pot of water to a boil (approximately 12 cups of water).
 Add 1/4 cup granulated sugar and 1 tablespoon of baking soda to the pot.

-→ Working with 3 to 4 bagels at a time (depending on the size of your pot), boil the bagels for 1 1/2 minutes per side.
-I flip mine at the half-way mark with a large slotted skimmer.
+→ Working with 3 to 4 bagels at a time (depending on the size of your pot), boil the bagels for 30 seconds per side.
+I flip mine at the half-way mark with a large slotted skimmer or spatula.

 → When the bagels are finished, remove them with the slotted spoon/skimmer and place on your prepared sheet pan.
 Don’t worry if a bit of water puddles off of them onto the sheet pan.
 This will evaporate in the hot oven.